LouisRossouw/home-pie-server/README.md

-# Home Pie Django Server
+# Home Pie Django Server / API

 Acts as a data aggregator and API to support my locally running Electron app, mobile app, and automated processes.